 VAWA allows certain immigrants who are victims of domestic violence and are the spouse or child of a U.S. citizen (USC) or lawful permanent resident (LPR/green card holder), or abused parent of a USC son or daughter (21 or over) to self-petition for lawful immigration status.
 The VAWA applicant must have been subjected to battery or extreme cruelty by the USC spouse, parent, or son or daughter, or the LPR spouse or parent.
 There are additional requirements.*

-The U visa is available to non-citizens who suffer substantial physical or mental abuse as a result of having been a victim of certain criminal activity.
-To be eligible for a U visa, the victim must possess information concerning the criminal activity and be helpful in the investigation or prosecution of the crime.
-The victim must obtain a certification from a "certifying agency" certifying his helpfulness in the investigation or prosecution.
+The U visa is a form of immigration relief for non-citizens who suffer substantial physical or mental abuse resulting from having been a victim of certain criminal activity.
+To be eligible for a U visa, the victim must be helpful in the investigation or prosecution of the crime and must obtain law enforcement certification.
 The crime must be a violation of a law of the United States or occurred in the United States.
+In most cases, the victim must also apply for a waiver of grounds of indadmissibility.
+U nonimmigrants may apply for lawful permanent residency (“green card”) after three years in U status.
 There are additional requirements.*

-The Clinic is a semester course; it is five units and graded (20% of the grade will be based on class attendance and participation in classroom discussion and 80% of the grade will be based on performance on casework and community work, including relationship with clients, lawyering, research and writing and office management).
+The Clinic is a semester course; it is five units and graded.
+The grade is based on performance on casework and community work, including client interviewing and counseling, advocacy work, research and writing and office management.

 *NOTE: This page is for informational purposes only.
 Please be sure to consult with an attorney for an assessment of legal options.